Luis Zendejas: Dallas Cowboys (second stint)

 On November 7, 1989, he was signed by the Dallas Cowboys to replace a struggling Ruzek.
 On November 22, Cowboys head coach Jimmy Johnson alleged that Eagles head coach Buddy Ryan had taken out a "bounty" on two Cowboys players—then-current Dallas (and former Philadelphia) placekicker Zendejas and quarterback Troy Aikman in a game dubbed "Bounty Bowl" played on Thanksgiving Day at Texas Stadium.
 Zendejas was targeted by linebacker Jessie Small on the second-half kickoff, where Zendejas was penalized on the play for a low block.
 He later reported to the media that he taped a telephone conversation with Eagles special teams coach Al Roberts without telling Roberts that would prove the accusation.
 After a two-week investigation, the league office issued a statement that they found the Eagles innocent of all charges.

 Zendejas was released on August 26, 1990, after losing a kicking competition against Ken Willis.

 Arizona Rattlers

 He also played for the Arena Football League's Arizona Rattlers from 1992 to 1995.
 He was a part of the ArenaBowl VIII championship team in 1994.
 He is the only kicker in Rattlers history to drop-kick extra points for two points.

 Birmingham Barracudas

 Zendejas finished his career with the Birmingham Barracudas of the Canadian Football League, where he kicked for 144 points in a single season in 1995.

 Personal life

 Luis' brothers, Max and Joaquin, were also kickers in the NFL.
 His cousin Tony was a kicker in the NFL and Marty in the AFL.
 Zendejas has worked as senior director of community relations for the Arizona Cardinals since 2001.
-His son Cristian is the kicker for the Arizona State University football team.
+His son Cristian was the kicker for the Arizona State University football team.